paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 ### Interlude: The Substantial Effects Test

-Ultimately, the first and second issues were resolved in the cases we'll read soon with the **substantial effects test**. *NLRB v.
+Ultimately, the first and second issues were resolved with the **substantial effects test**. *NLRB v.
 Jones* and *United States v.
 Darby* capture the development of this doctrine, with *Wickard v.
 Filburn* being its high point.
-If some activity has a substantial effect on interstate commerce, Congress can regulate it. **This is extremely important.**
+If some activity has a substantial effect on interstate commerce, Congress can regulate it.

 The substantial effects test is really a necessary and proper kind of idea: much like Congress's power over currency and such gives it the power to make a national bank in order to achieve its currency (etc.) policy, Congress's power over commerce gives it power over some intrastate/non-commercial activity in order to effectuate its commerce policy.
 Therefore, for example, Congress can reach activities that aren't clearly commerce or aren't clearly interstate if its regulation of interstate trade would be less effective without also regulating that activity.

 Another important element of the substantial effects test is that the effects can be **aggregate**.
-In *Wickard* and in *Heart of Atlanta*, it wasn't relevant that one farmer's wheat production or one hotel owner's racial discrimination wouldn't affect the overall market for wheat or hotels; because discrimination in public accommodations in general affected the ability of African-Americans to participate in interstate commerce, and because wheat-growing in general affected the stability of the system of price controls Congress was imposing, Congress could regulate individual activity in those areas.
+In *Wickard* and in *Heart of Atlanta* (which we will read, but later on in the course), it wasn't relevant that one farmer's wheat production or one hotel owner's racial discrimination wouldn't affect the overall market for wheat or hotels; because discrimination in public accommodations in general affected the ability of African-Americans to participate in interstate commerce, and because wheat-growing in general affected the stability of the system of price controls Congress was imposing, Congress could regulate individual activity in those areas.

-The substantial effects test was dominant through most of the 20th century, and is still good law today, although, as we'll see, in cases like *Lopez* and *Morrison*, the Court has reined it in somewhat.
+The substantial effects test was dominant through most of the 20th century, and is still good law today, although, in cases like *Lopez* and *Morrison*, the Court has reined it in somewhat.

 ### How Much Deference?